CTB 1: Stellar remnant

 The pulsar PSR J0002+6216 has been proposed to be the stellar remnant of the supernova that caused the formation of CTB 1.
 Its proper motion is of the correct magnitude and direction to support the relationship between the two objects.
 Likewise, the direction and morphology of the plerion tail suggests a physical connection between PSR J0002+6216 and CTB 1.
 The pulsar is moving at high speed (more than 1000 km/s), which may be the result of the primary explosion.

 Age and distance

 The estimated age of CTB 1 is 10,000 years, although the uncertainty of this value can be as high as 20%.
 Other studies give it a greater age, around 16,700 years.
 On the other hand, there is also no consensus regarding the distance at which this supernova remnant is located.
 Various publications place it at a distance between 2,000 and 3,100 parsecs, while for others it is at 4,300 ± 200 parsecs.
 If this last value is correct, CTB 1 would be located in the Perseus arm and not in the Local arm.
-CTB 1 has a radius of approximately 15 parsecs.
+CTB 1 has a radius of approximately 15 parsecs or 49 light years.